SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 The Spartacus configuration, which is also defined by providing configuration chunks, is treated a bit differently because of a compatibility mechanism that contributes configurations from lazy-loading features to the global configuration.
 This mechanism can be disabled by a feature flag, and will be turned off by default in the future, in favor of the unified configuration feature.

-If there are issues with lazy-loaded provides not being visible by the root services, it is always possible to include this kind of code in a statically-linked module that is available upfront.
+If there are issues with lazy-loaded providers not being visible by the root services, it is always possible to include this kind of code in a statically-linked module that is available upfront.
 It is recommended to create a separate entry point in your library (by convention, named `root`, such as `my-library/root`) that contains minimal code, that will be included in the main bundle, and that will be available from the beginning.

 ### Wrapping Library Code in a Lazy-Loaded Module